davidlee-coder/CORS/README.md

 <p align="center"></i></p>
 <br><br>

-5. I crafted an XSS payload that fetched `/accountDetails` with credentials:
+5. I proceeded by crafting an XSS payload that fetched `/accountDetails` with credentials:

 The payload I used: